Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

     d)  Meet other requirements according to the training program standards of the industry, training field and regulations of the training institution.
-5. The training institution\'s regulations provide details on:
+5. The training institution's regulations provide details on:
     a)  Standards, responsibilities and authorities of the instructor;
     b)  Assignment of thesis topics and supervisors; change of topics and supervisors; thesis implementation time;